• Skip to primary navigation

 Once this command is executed, look for programs listed under “Execution” section.

-If you find Skype or any other Program appearing on the command prompt window, close/logout of the Program.
+If you find any other App or Program appearing on the Command prompt window, close that program.

 Choose What Power Buttons Do